-Patients' relatives told us they were very satisfied with the care provided by staff and management.
-They confirmed that they had no issues or concerns with the staff or the manager, found them approachable and were confident any issues raised would be addressed.
+Patient's relatives told us they were very satisfied with the care provided by staff and the management.
+They confirmed that they had no issues or concerns with the staff or the manager and were confident any issues raised would be addressed.